A Complete Costa Rica Packing List

-Whether you’re laying back on the pristine beaches of the Puerto Viejo on the Caribbean coast or spending your days surfing the waves of the pacific, making sure you pack well for your trip can make or break your trip to Costa Rica.
+Whether you’re laying back on the pristine beaches of the Puerto Viejo on the Caribbean coast or spending your days surfing the waves of the pacific, making sure you pack well can make or break your trip to Costa Rica.
+Luckily I’ve been there twice now, so you can use my Costa Rica packing list to create your own!

 I’m a list-maker, through and through, so I always know exactly what’s going into my backpack before I leave.
 I get it, I get it, not everyone is as incessant as I am, but either way it’s a good idea to know the kind of things you’ll need, especially if it’s your first time visiting Costa Rica.

-This list is broken down into sections, so you can tailor what you need based on the time of year you’re going!
+This Costa Rica packing list is broken down into sections, so you can tailor what you need based on the time of year you’re going!

 A day pack or small rucksack